C++ (Windows Platform)

 path.

-After connecting to the PC, the depth camera will start initializing until the Power light on the back of the camera flashes at a frequency of 1Hz.
-After successful initialization, in the Windows 10 X64 system, you can get the depth map by running the executable file lib/win/hostapp/x64/SimpleView_FetchFrame.exe
+After connecting to the computer, the depth camera will initiate system initialization.
+Once the power indicator on the camera begins blinking at a frequency of 1Hz, you can get the depth maps by running the executable file lib/win/hostapp/x64/SimpleView_FetchFrame.exe

 Alternatively, you can copy tycam.dll